onurcagan/onurcagan/README.md

 🙋‍♂️ Hi there!
-My name is Onur and I'm a web developer from Turkey.
+My name is Onur and I'm a software developer from Turkey.

 💻 I specialize in building websites and web applications using a variety of languages and frameworks, including: